Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: Deep-link (aka **Open in the YouTube app**) doesn't work?
-It's impossible to fix deep-link (aka Open in the YouTube App).
+- If uYouPlus was installed via TrollStore, then Deep link should work out of the box.
+- If you can't use TrollStore, then it is impossible to fix deep link.
 However, there are several workarounds:
   - [Open in YouTube Extensions](https://github.com/CokePokes/YoutubeExtensions) by @CokePokes: This is the combination of Open in YouTube shorcut & userscript below. **uYouPlus included Open in YouTube Extensions by default**, so you don't have to worry about it.
 However, in order to keep the extensions work correctly, you **MUST** keep the app's extensions when install the iPA (especially AltStore users).
 In case you're running out of add IDs (uYou+ needs 3 app IDs), you can install the shortcut/userscript separately:
     - Safari extension & Userscript: iOS 15 users can follow [this workaround](https://github.com/qnblackcat/uYouPlus/issues/69).
     - iOS 14 users can use [Open in YouTube](https://shortcutsgallery.com/shortcuts/open-in-youtube/) shortcut.
   - [Opener](https://apps.apple.com/us/app/opener-open-links-in-apps/id989565871) is a paid app from AppStore that allows you to open links from the web in apps.

 ***
 ### Q: Why does it take so long to active PiP?